 BAILII (the British and Irish Legal Information Institute) provides the most comprehensive set of British and Irish primary legal materials freely available online.
-Its Irish case law databases include the following decisions: Supreme Court of Ireland 1998 onwards; Irish Court of Criminal Appeal 2004 onwards; High Court of Ireland 1997 onwards; landmark decisions from earlier years; Irish Competition Authority 1991 onwards; Irish Information Commissioner 1998 onwards; and Irish Data Protection Commission case studies 2005 onwards.
+Its Irish case law databases include the following decisions: Supreme Court of Ireland 1998 onwards; Irish Court of Criminal Appeal 2004 onwards; Irish Court of Appeal 2014 onwards; High Court of Ireland 1997 onwards; landmark decisions from earlier years; Irish Competition Authority 1991 onwards; Irish Information Commissioner 1998 onwards; and Irish Data Protection Commission case studies 2005 onwards.
 The legislation databases comprise Irish Legislation and Statutory Instruments 1922 onwards.
 Also included are Irish Law Reform Commission Papers and Reports 1976 onwards and Irish Treaty Series 1930 onwards.

-The Constitution of Ireland (1937) is provided here on the web site of the Department of the Taoiseach.
-The most recently prepared version of the popular edition of the Constitution (October 2015) is available together with earlier versions going back to 2002.There is also a list of all the amendments effected between 1937 and 29 August 2015.
+The Constitution of Ireland (1937) is provided here on the web site of the Irish Government.
+This is the most recently prepared version of the popular edition of the Constitution, dated January 2020.There are also annotated links to all enacted amendments effected between 1937 and January 2020.

 The Oireachtas is the national parliament of the Republic of Ireland, consisting of the President of Ireland and the two houses, the Dáil Éireann (House of Representatives) and the Seanad Éireann (Senate).
 Publications on the site include Dáil Debates 1919 onwards, Seanad Debates 1922 onwards, selected Committee Debates 1924 onwards, Bills (as published at each stage) and Explanatory Memoranda 1997 onwards, and Acts of the Oireachtas (in both Irish and English) 1922 onwards.